-The Contractor is to review Appendix "REI-B" in detail and is required to comply in all regards with the contents of said M.N.R.F. - M.E.C.P. measures, and follow the special requirements therein included during construction.
+The Contractor is to review Appendix "REI-B" in detail and is required to comply in all regards with the contents of said M.N.R.F. & M.E.C.P. measures, and follow the special requirements therein included during construction.
 Throughout the course of construction, the Contractor will be responsible to ensure that all necessary provisions are undertaken to protect all species at risk and their habitats.
-If a threatened or sensitive species is encountered, the Contractor shall notify the Town and M.N.R.F. - M.E.C.P. and provide all the equipment and materials stipulated by the mitigation requirements for handling the species and cooperate fully with the Town and M.N.R.F. - M.E.C.P. staff in the handling of the species.
+If a threatened or sensitive species is encountered including those from the N.H.I.C. mapping summary included in the Appendix, the Contractor shall notify the Town and M.N.R.F. - M.E.C.P. and provide all the equipment and materials stipulated by the mitigation requirements for handling the species and cooperate fully with the Town and M.N.R.F. - M.E.C.P. staff in the handling of the species.